huggingface/video-dataset-scripts/video_processing/README.md

 # Video Processing

+## Prerequisite
+The examples use the folder `cakeify/`, this can be any folder with videos.

 ## Folder to Parquet

-This creates a basic parquet with `file` column which is the filename of each video in `path`.
+The first step, this creates a basic parquet with `file` column which is the filename of each video in `path`.

 Other scripts join to this parquet.